 “Our advocates take calls from victims, survivors, family members and friends, service providers, youth and elders—anyone who is impacted by violence and needs help,” said Jump.
 “Domestic violence affects everyone in our communities and each generation.
 We encourage anyone who needs to talk to reach out to us.
 Every story matters.”

 Need to talk?
 The StrongHearts Native Helpline (1-844-7NATIVE) is a culturally appropriate, confidential and anonymous service for American Indians and Alaska Natives facing abuse or who know someone who is experiencing domestic violence.
-Trained with an understanding of tribal cultures, sovereignty and intimate partner violence, advocates offer peer-to-peer support at no cost and are available Monday through Friday from 9 a.m. to 5:30 p.m.
+Trained with an understanding of tribal cultures, sovereignty and intimate partner violence, advocates offer peer-to-peer support at no cost and are available seven days a week, from 7 a.m. to 10 p.m.
 CST.
-After hours calls can connect with the National Domestic Violence Hotline or call back the next business day.
+After hours callers may connect with the National Domestic Violence Hotline by selecting option 1.
 Domestic violence is not our traditional way, and it is never okay.